return42/sphkerneldoc/linux_src_doc/arch/arm/kernel/cpuidle_c.rst

 process.

-Return 0 on sucess, -ENOENT if no 'enable-method' is defined, -EOPNOTSUPP if no cpuidle_ops is registered for the 'enable-method'.
+Return 0 on sucess, -ENOENT if no 'enable-method' is defined, -EOPNOTSUPP if no cpuidle_ops is registered for the 'enable-method', or if either init or suspend callback isn't defined.

 .. _`arm_cpuidle_init`: